Acquired bronchiectasis; Congenital bronchiectasis; Chronic lung disease - bronchiectasis

 Medicines are often prescribed.
 These include:

-Surgery to remove (resect) the lung may be needed if medicine does not work and the disease is in a small area, or if the person has a lot of bleeding in the lungs.
+Surgery to remove (resect) the lung may be helpful if medicine does not work and the disease is in a small area, or if the person has a lot of bleeding in the lungs.
 It is more commonly considered if there is no genetic or acquired predisposition to bronchiectasis (for example, more likely to consider if there is bronchiectasis in one segment of the lung only because of prior obstruction).

 In severe cases, lung transplantation might be needed.